fongc123/notes/Kubernetes/Security.md

 docker logs <CONTAINER_ID>
 ```

-A sample checklist for certificate health status can be found
+A sample checklist for certificate health status is found in the source folder.

 #### Kube Config